Suro4ek/py-googletrans/README.rst

 Installation
 ------------

-To install, either use things like pip with the package "googletrans" or download the package and put the "googletrans" directory into your python path.
+To install, either use things like pip with the package "googletransfork" or download the package and put the "googletransfork" directory into your python path.

 .. code:: bash

-    $ pip install googletrans
+    $ pip install googletransfork

 Basic Usage
 -----------